-As it is with any person desirous to travel, Kristen Blanton and Matt Jozwiak, the duo behind Hello America, knew the only way to succeed in their travels was to use their honed skills while living on the road (out of their built-out Jeep Grand Cherokee) and budget, budget, budget.
+As it is with any person desirous to travel, Kristen Blanton and Matt Jozwiak, the duo behind Hello America, knew the only way to succeed in their travels was to use their honed skills while living on the road and budget, budget, budget.
 Today, we bring you their six tips along with personal experience on traveling the country on a tight budget and how those confines actually created their most inspiring adventure travels to date.

-We’re thrilled to say that the couple has now upgraded their travel mobile to an SS Agile Roadtrek, which they took during their most recent trip to the Florida Keys.
+We’re thrilled to say that the couple has now upgraded their travel mobile to a Class B, which they took during their most recent trip to the Florida Keys.
 Keep reading, to experience that Everyday Low Price not only on your RV but while you’re RVing too.

 All photography provided by Hello America

 Kristen and Matt, are no strangers to traveling light and on a budget in foreign places.
 They spent six weeks on a photo assignment for Eddie Bauer traversing Vietnam and Thailand by plane, train, automobile, tuk tuk, sailboat, long-tail boat, scooter and by foot with just a pack on their back.
 They were also sent to Iceland for 14 days to explore the Ring Road and to document the epic dive spot in the Golden Circle.
 They did the same in Guatemala and Mexico.

 Before they locked in their dream job as travel photographers working in the outdoor industry shooting for top brands like Google, Sperry, Budweiser and Tepui, the duo were just two young kids in love, recently graduated from college and starving for an adventure that was beyond the four walls of a university.